alanarazi7/TabSTAR/README.md

 python do_pretrain.py --n_datasets=256
 ```

-* `--n_datasets`: How many OpenML datasets to sample for the multi‐dataset pretraining loop.
+* `--n_datasets`: How many datasets to sample for the multi‐dataset pretraining loop.
-* You can reduce this number for quick debugging, but note that fewer datasets may harm downstream performance.
+* You can reduce this number for quick debugging, but note that fewer datasets will harm downstream performance.

 ### Finetuning